battleofthebases/game/README.md

 ## Game Instructions
-Press "Play" and follow the ingame instructions.
+Press "Play" and follow the in-game instructions.